What Is The IRS Fresh Start Program?

 The Fresh Start Program improves conditions for taxpayers by raising the threshold for IRS tax liens from $5,000 to $10,000.
 This provides taxpayers with some essential breathing room, but it’s important to remember that the IRS can still take other action to collect — such as a wage garnishment — before the $10,000 threshold is reached.

 In addition to a higher threshold, the IRS has also offered greater access to lien relief.
 Upon request by taxpayers, liens can be removed once the full payment has been received.
 In some cases, taxpayers may be eligible for lien relief when they’ve made progress toward full payment.
 The IRS has also improved the turnaround time for review of lien relief requests.

-- The Fresh Start Initiative increased the tax lien threshold from $5,000 to $10,000,
+- The Fresh Start Initiative increased the tax lien threshold from $5,000 to $10,000, and

 In many cases, taxpayers are not able to repay their entire tax debt in a single, lump-sum payment.
-The Fresh Start Initiative provides relief in these cases by providing easier access to installment agreements.
+The Fresh Start Program provides relief in these cases by providing easier access to installment agreements.

 Now, if an individual or business taxpayer owes no more than $50,000, that taxpayer can automatically qualify for an installment agreement.
 However, the timetable for the payment plan can not expand past 72 months, or six years.

 - The Fresh Start Program allows access to installment agreements for those who owe no more than $50,000